-Steelhead Run Ohio: Guide Tips For Timing The Runs
+Ohio Steelhead Run: Guide Tips For Timing The Runs

 Timing The Ohio Steelhead Run

-They say timing is everything when it comes to the steelhead run and I somewhat agree.
+They say timing is everything when it comes to the steelhead run, and I agree.

-I know plenty of anglers that will catch more steelhead in a day than other anglers will catch in years.
-As a steelhead guide that guides 7 days a week and sometimes 30 or 40 days straight, I know that there are days that are fantastic and days that suck.
+I know plenty of good anglers who will catch more steelhead in a day than other anglers will catch in years.
+As a steelhead guide that guides seven days a week and sometimes 30 or 40 days straight, I know that there are days that are fantastic and days that suck.

 I also know that timing the runs on different rivers can lead to a lot more steelhead and that knowing how to time these runs is important.

-While one river might be high and muddy and not fishing well, another river can be on fire and anglers there might be catching dozens of big steelhead.
+While one river might be high and muddy and not fishing well, another river can be on fire, which I why I fish different rivers at different times.

 Rains And Snowmelt